-Start your morning at Tiananmen Square, the largest public square in the world just adjacent to The Forbidden City.
-Later you will visit the magnificent imperial city that once was the seat of government for over 500 years during the Ming and Qing dynasties.
+Start your morning tour to see the magnificent imperial city that once was the seat of government for over 500 years during the Ming and Qing dynasties.

 Enjoy the scenery along the train journey.
 With each hour you get closer to Tibet as you traverse along the worlds highest railway.

 Today you will see the beautiful Tibetan plateau and keep a keen eye for the nomads out the large windows of the train as you cross the Kekexili Nature Reserve.